susmitha0094/project01/README.md

 # project01
 python code
-I is a pyhon code
+It is a pyhon code for pracice purpose.